Music of the Democratic Republic of the Congo: Membranophones

 A 1598 illustration by Theodor de Bry from Regnum Congo: Regnvm Congo hoc est Vera descriptio regni Africani, qvod tam ab incolis qvam Lvsitanis Congus appellatur by Filippo Pigafetta, depicting warriors of the Kingdom of Kongo.
 The scene features native soldiers, including a noble archer adorned with a feathered headdress, accompanied by others carrying traditional instruments such as a tam-tam drum and horn.
 Captioned in Latin: "Armatura tam nobiliorum quam gregariorum militum descripta lib.
 1 cap.
 7".

-Among Congolese membranophones, the drum, commonly referred to as tam-tam or ngoma, holds a place of particular importance and is often regarded as the "king" of traditional instruments.
-Present in nearly all Congolese cultures, the drum performs an essential musical and social role, much like the solo guitar in popular music, by providing the primary rhythmic drive that compels audiences to dance.
+Among Congolese membranophones, the drum, commonly referred to as tam-tam or ngoma, is often regarded as the "king" of traditional instruments, as it is present in nearly all Congolese cultures and performs an essential musical and social role, much like the solo guitar in popular music, by providing the primary rhythmic drive that compels audiences to dance.
 Typically carved from long, hollowed-out tree trunks, with each community selecting wood native to its region, these drums vary widely in size, construction, and nomenclature.
 The standard drum shape is cylindrical, and the membrane (usually made of animal hide such as cow, goat, antelope, or sheep) is stretched over a wooden frame and secured with nails or woven cords.
 A paste is often applied to the center of the membrane to produce a distinctive tonal quality, and tuning is commonly achieved by heating the drum over a fire.

 Performance techniques vary, with drums played either with bare hands or sticks, and sometimes accompanied by bells worn on the wrists to enhance rhythmic texture.
 Drummers generally play standing, with the instrument tied to the waist and held obliquely between the legs.
 Drums vary significantly in size, from large instruments over a meter in height to smaller variants, depending on the cultural context.
 Beyond its musical function, the drum historically served as a "talking instrument", capable of transmitting coded messages to surrounding communities.
 These rhythmic signals could announce births, funerals, enemy attacks, harvests, or communal events such as market days.
 While this communicative role has diminished over time, it once constituted a vital part of rural social organization.